 "A number of AHPA members market products that contain species listed in one of the CITES Appendices," said AHPA President Michael McGuffin.
 "AHPA will continue to work with the CITES Plants Committee and the U.S. Fish Wildlife Service to promote sustainable harvest of CITES-listed species and to inform members and the industry about the latest CITES requirements."

 The CITES primer was created through the joint efforts of AHPA staff and members.
-Particular appreciation is due to Edward Fletcher of Strategic Sourcing Inc. Editorial review was provided in part by staff of the U.S. Fish and Wildlife Service's International Affairs Program.
+Particular appreciation is due to Edward Fletcher of Native Botanicals.
+Editorial review was provided in part by staff of the U.S. Fish and Wildlife Service's International Affairs Program.
 Financial support was provided by the National Fish and Wildlife Foundation.